 - You can only operate it in front of a monitor

 Even though every product on this list is affordable in the realm of golf simulators, some are lower priced than others.
-The cheapest golf simulator in 2022 goes to Phigolf.
+The cheapest golf simulator for 2023 goes to Phigolf.
 This device is ideal for the average golfer looking for pure entertainment.